-Then in June 2001, less than a month after my retirement, the Flett family reunion gathered in my backyard for a crawfish boil.
-This was the last time
+In June 2001, less than a month after my retirement, the Flett family reunion gathered in my backyard for a crawfish boil.
+It was the last time

 Carlton was in Shreveport and the first time he met most of my dad's side of the family.